JeremyTechDev/tsseract/README.md

 - Copy the `static` files into the `dist` folder: `npm run copy-files`

-- To start the app in development mode: `npm run server`
+- To start the app in development mode: `npm run dev`

 - You can seed the database with some dummy data by running: `npm run seed`